jaulamine-afk/rag-nli/docs/rag_nli_subclaim.md

 For example:
 - ❌ Assertive claim: "Barack Obama was born in 1961" (too specific, may fail if year is slightly wrong in passage)
-- ✅ Existence claim: "There is information about Barack Obama's birth date" (more robust, captures any birth date mention)
+- ✅ Existence claim: "There exists information about Barack Obama's birth date" (more robust, captures any birth date mention)

 This technique is particularly effective for comparative and conjunctive questions where independent verification of each component is essential.